ActualLab/Fusion.Samples/docs/tutorial/Part02.md

 * `IComputedImpl` — an interface  allowing computed instances to list themselves as dependencies of other computed instances.
-  Most likely you won't ever need to use it, which is why the interface is declared in `Stl.Fusion.Internal` namespace and implemented explicitly.
+  Most likely you won't ever need to use it, which is why the interface is declared in `ActualLab.Fusion.Internal` namespace and implemented explicitly.
   It's mentioned here mostly to explain that dependency graph in Fusion is explicit, and this interface provides a way to update it.
 Most of other frameworks rely on event handlers to implement cascading invalidations,